semanticart/layers/README.md

 By default, we use `-P 8` in the `xargs` keybinding to parallelize focussing apps.
 For layers where a deterministic app order is preferred, swap the `8` to a `1`.

-## How can I preserve window focus order within a given app?

-You can't yet.
-We focus each window for an app individually and the order is not currently deterministic.

 [Spaces]: https://support.apple.com/guide/mac-help/work-in-multiple-spaces-mh14112/mac
 [blog]: https://blog.semanticart.com/2022/04/01/layers/